OfficeDev/office-js-docs-pr/docs/excel/performance.md

 ## Enable and disable events

-> [!NOTE]
-> This feature is currently available only in public preview (beta).
-To use it, you must reference the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.

 You can disable events to improve performance.
-A code sample demonstrating this toggle is in the [Work with Events](excel-add-ins-events.md#enable-and-disable-events) article.
+A code sample showing how to enable and disable events is in the [Work with Events](excel-add-ins-events.md#enable-and-disable-events) article.

 ## See also